Bracketology: The latest on where the Gamecocks stand

-South Carolina men’s basketball bounced back from a four-overtime loss to pull out a tough road win at Mississippi State.
-That got the Gamecocks back into the home state in Joe Lunardi’s Bracketology projections on ESPN.
+The South Carolina men’s basketball team compounded a home loss to Arkansas with a road defeat Saturday night at Vanderbilt.
+But the last loss didn’t hurt the Gamecocks too much in Joe Lunardi’s Bracketology projections on ESPN.

-His Monday update had the Gamecocks dropping from a No. 5 seed to 6 seed in the West Region, but had them in Greenville against Middle Tennessee State.
-He put the winner of that game against the winner of West Virginia-UNC Asheville.
+His Monday update had the Gamecocks holding steady as a No. 7 seed in the West Region in Sacramento, but now has them facing Michigan State.
+He put the winner of that game against the winner of Oregon-CSU Bakersfield.

-Middle Tennessee State is currently 22-4 with a two-game lead in Conference USA.
-A year ago, a younger Blue Raiders squad upset No. 2 seed Michigan State in the tournament, and has since added Arkansas transfer Jacorey Williams to the lineup.
+Michgan State is limping along on the bubble at 16-11 with a lineup beset by injuries.
+They’ve lost a pair of projected starting forwards before the season, and saw senior starting guard Eron Harris suffer a season-ending knee injury.
+The Spartans have projected lottery pick Miles Bridges fellow freshman big Nick Ward leading the way.

 Other projections:

-▪ CBS’s Jerry Palm also had the Gamecocks in a Nos.
-6-11 matchup with Middle Tennessee, but being played in Salt Lake City in the Midwest Region.
-Arizona and UNC Asheville would be waiting for the winner of that.
+▪ USA Today also had the Gamecocks in a Nos.
+7-11 matchup with Michigan State, but being played in Orlando in the East Region.
+Florida State and Florida Gulf Coast would be waiting for the winner of that.

-▪ USA Today put South Carolina as a No. 6 seed in Greenville in the West Region, also against the Blue Raiders.
-The winner of Virginia-Belmont game would await in the second round.
+▪ CBS’s Jerry Palm dropped the Gamecocks to a No. 8 seed in the East Regional, facing Oklahoma State.
+The winner would draw defending national champion Villanova barring a historic upset.

 Comments